Backup a database using AWS Lambda container

 Here is the result we get:

-In the second terminal, we got the response returned by the lambda function.
-It is the code inside the file app.js
+In the second terminal, we got the response returned after the Lambda Function execution, which is the code inside the file app.js.

 Update the handler to backup the database

-We have a bash script we want to run from a Node.js code.
-We will use a built-in module of Node.js called child process, which gives the ability to create a sub-process in the current process to run a code, retrieve the result and send it to the parent process.
+We have a bash script we want to run from Node.js code.
+We will use a built-in Node.js module called child process, which allows creating a sub-process in the current process to run code, retrieve the result, and send it to the parent process.

-Replace the content of app.js with the code below:
+Replace the content of the file "app.js" with the code below:

 'use strict';